 I have been wanting to try Yorkshire Pudding recipes for years!
 Finally, when I was having a pot roast for dinner back in September I decided to try a batch of this stuff.
 How do I describe Yorkshire Pudding?
-While it puffs up big while baking, once it’s out of the oven it gradually flattens so it’s more like a pancake.
-Using beef drippings helps provide a little seasoning to an otherwise bland tasting pastry.
-While it is a delightful accompaniment to a pot roast dinner, it is a little high-maintenance so I’m going to give you some of my suggestions if you want to try it out.
+It puffs up big while baking, but once it’s out of the oven the bread (pudding) collapses.
+Using beef drippings provides delightful flavoring.
+Adding fresh or dried herbs makes it awesome.
+It’s truly a delightful accompaniment to a pot roast dinner, especially if you like it slathered in homemade gravy.
+(Probably not the true British way to eat it, but tasty nonetheless).

 This recipe is featured on All Free Casserole Recipes here.